 The bridge was opened back in the 1950s and is one of the longest bridges of its kind in the whole country.
 Plus, it’s considered to be the tallest spot in all of South Texas.

-At night, the Harbor Bridge lights up in beautiful colors.
+While the city has a project to build a new Harbor Bridge, which will have a built-in lighting system, the current bridge is still a lovely place to marvel at.
 Set against the sun going down in the evening, this is a magical sight.
-If you have the time, be sure to stop by the bridge at night, you won’t regret it.
+If you have the time, be sure to stop by the bridge, you won’t regret it.